helm/charts/stable/hl-composer/README.md

 The above command specifies that we wish to use a persistent volume and use the `azurefile` Storage Class to enable the volume to be shared.

 Alternatively, a YAML file can be provided while installing the chart.
-This file specifies values to override those provided in the defualt values.yaml.
+This file specifies values to override those provided in the default values.yaml.
 For example,

 ```bash
 $ helm install stable/hl-composer --name hlc -f my-values.yaml